Zuehlke/cookbook-windev/README.md

 Possible parameters for a zip file:

-  * source - the URL from where th installer can be downloaded
+  * archive - defines the filename for the package if no cache is used (source & save_as are ommited).
+Relative to `sofware_depot`
-  * save_as - the filename for the downloaded content (relative to `sofware_depot`)
+  * source & save_as - The URL from where the package can be downloaded and the filename for the downloaded content (relative to `sofware_depot`)
   * unpack - location to unpack the archive
   * version - the version of the software